gauravchugh2006/simer-node-demo/docs/aws_jenkins_cicd_setup.md

   docker image prune -f
   ```

-## 7. Protecting `main` with PR merges
+## 8. Protecting `main` with PR merges

 - Enable branch protection on `main` so only approved PRs merge.
-Require status checks from Jenkins (e.g., `build-and-test` stage) before merging.
+Require status checks from Jenkins (e.g., build/test stage) before merging.
-- When a PR is merged, GitHub pushes to `main` trigger the webhook → Jenkins job → deploy stage.
+- PR merges to `main` create push events → webhook triggers Jenkins → pipeline runs → deploys.

-## 8. Observability and rollback
+## 9. Observability, validation, and rollback

-- Pipe application logs to CloudWatch Logs or a centralized tool; for Docker, use `awslogs` driver or `docker logs` through SSH.
+- Send logs to CloudWatch Logs or view via `docker logs` over SSH.
+Add retries/backoff in deployment steps for transient issues.
-- Keep previous images or Compose files; to roll back, redeploy with the prior image tag or git commit.
+- Keep previous images or Compose files to roll back by redeploying the prior tag or git commit.

-## 9. Example end-to-end flow
-1. Developer opens PR → Jenkins runs tests via webhook.
-2. PR approved and merged into `main`.
-3. GitHub webhook triggers Jenkins; Jenkins clones `main` and runs build/test.
-4. Jenkins pushes image to registry (if applicable) and runs `deploy_ec2.sh` over SSH/SSM on the EC2 instance.
-5. EC2 pulls the new image/code and restarts containers; health checks confirm success.

-## 10. Security and reliability tips
-- Rotate SSH keys and tokens regularly; prefer short-lived AWS roles where possible.
-- Restrict Jenkins agents’ IAM permissions to least privilege.
-- Store no long-lived secrets in the repo; rely on Jenkins credentials or AWS Parameter Store.
-- Add retries/backoff in deployment steps to handle transient network issues.

-## 11. Validation checklist
+- **Validation checklist**
-- [ ] Webhook delivers events to Jenkins (check GitHub “Recent Deliveries”).
+  - [ ] Webhook deliveries succeed (GitHub → Recent Deliveries).
-- [ ] Jenkins job builds on `main` pushes.
+  - [ ] Jenkins builds on `main` pushes.
   - [ ] Deploy stage can reach EC2 via SSH/SSM.
-- [ ] Application starts successfully after Compose/PM2 restart.
+  - [ ] Application starts after Compose/PM2 restart.
   - [ ] Rollback path tested.

+## 10. Test the end-to-end flow

+1. Push a change to a feature branch and open a PR.
+2. Merge the PR into `main`.
+3. Verify Jenkins auto-starts the pipeline from the webhook and progresses through checkout → build/test → deploy.
+4. Confirm the EC2 instance pulls the new image/code and the app is live.